 Center for Financial Frictions

-The FRIC center is managed by Center Leader David Lando and the center currently counts 5 Professors, 2 Associate Professors, 5 Assistant Professors/Post Docs and 11 PhD Students at CBS.
-In addition, there are 4 external professors from different international universities associated with FRIC.
-The Center also has 1 Center Coordinator and 6 Student Assistants.
+The FRIC center was managed by Center Leader David Lando and the center counted 5 Professors, 2 Associate Professors, 5 Assistant Professors/Post Docs and 11 PhD Students at CBS.
+In addition, there were 4 external professors from different international universities associated with FRIC.
+The Center also had 1 Center Coordinator and 6 Student Assistants.

 You can find our annual highlights below.